 Ackerman will be supported in his new role by B.J.
-Schneck (Director of Athletic Event Management and Sports Information), Skylar Bareford (Senior Women's Administrator), Hayle Ward (Coordinator of Athletics Recruitment for New Programs) and Stephen Groves (Assistant Athletic Director and Conference Services).
+Schneck (Director of Athletic Event Management and Sports Information), Skylar Bareford (Senior Women's Administrator), Hayle Gibson (Coordinator of Athletics Recruitment for New Programs) and Stephen Groves (Assistant Athletic Director and Conference Services).

 These changes are influenced by the continuous improvement efforts triggered by the Higher Learning Commission.